 A key function of Tourism NI as defined by The Tourism (Northern Ireland) Order 1992 is to encourage tourism, provide advice and information about travelling to and holidays in Northern Ireland and to publicise or advertise holidays in Northern Ireland.
 The order also empowers us carry out surveys and collect statistics and information relating to the tourist industry and assist in making Northern Ireland attractive to tourists.

 As such, Tourism NI collects and uses your personal information to operate Tourism NI websites and deliver the services you have requested.
-Tourism NI also uses your personally identifiable information to inform you of other products or services available from Tourism NI and its affiliates.
+Tourism NI also uses your personally identifiable information to inform you of other products or services available from Tourism NI and its affiliates, where you have requested us to.
 Tourism NI may also contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered.

 Consent will not be required to process personal data for these purposes alone and refusal to supply information will result in the failure to secure financial assistance or failure to be certified as a tourism establishment.